thezhuling/bootcamp-framework/doc/docker/nacos/nacos.md

-# nacos-server-build for docker + mysql
+# nacos-server build for docker

 ## step

 #### pull image

 ```` shell
 docker pull nacos/nacos-server:v2.3.1-slim
 ````

 #### build container

 ```` shell
 mkdir -p /var/nacos/logs/
 mkdir -p /var/nacos/conf/
 vi /var/nacos/conf/application.properties
 ````

 #### build application.properties

 see more detail for project ../nacos/application.properties

 #### If you use a custom database, you need to initialize the database script yourself for the first time.

 see more detail for project ../nacos/mysql-schema.sql

 #### docker run

 ```` shell
 docker run -d \
 --name nacos-server \